 Tip 13• Small Wedding Officiant Discounts

-Planning a small wedding in Amsterdam?
+Planning a ceremony in Amsterdam?
 During the off-peak season, you could allocate 20% of your budget for the ceremony.
-For example, your wedding costs are 10,000 euros, so expect to pay 2,000 euros to cover the venue, music, and the officiant’s fees.
+For example, your costs are 10,000 euros, so expect to pay 2,000 euros to cover the venue, music, and the officiant’s fees.
 Look for someone who offers discounts for smaller guest lists.
-Opt for a micro wedding; save 5% to 10% off the standard fees.
-What does a small wedding ceremony cost?
-For a 10 to 15 minute ceremony, the fee will range from €450 to €1,500.
-This includes the formal and personal wedding vows.
-Plus, the ring exchange, kiss and certificate of love and commitment.
+Opt for a micro wedding; save 5% to 10% off the standard fees and book midweek.

-Tip 14• Tiny wedding venue
+Tip 14• Tiny venue</a>

 Tip 15• Small Wedding in Amsterdam Gift Registry